laro/Cilia/README.md

 ## Type Extension
+To add "member like" functions/methods, variables, constants and/or types to "third party" classes/types.
 - **Extension methods**
-    - To add "member like" functions to "third party" classes/types.
     - Can be called like normal member functions, but they but do not have access to private or protected members themselves.
     - Also possible for basic/arithmetic types, e.g.:
       `Int i`